microsoft/sqlworkshops-sql2022workshop/README.md

 This course is designed for data professionals who have a basic working knowledge of SQL Server and the T-SQL language.

-This **README.MD** file explains how the lab is structured, what you will learn, and the technologies you will use in this solution.
+This **README.MD** file explains how the workshop is structured, what you will learn, and the technologies you will use in this solution.

 <p style="border-bottom: 1px solid lightgrey;"></p>